inflearn logo

 • A perspective that views stablecoins as “assets that reflect market sentiment”

-• How to read whether money is flowing into or out of the market right now
+• How to read whether money is currently flowing in or out of the market

-[Example] Reading the market's 'breath' through net stablecoin issuance.
+[Example] Reading the 'breath' of the market through the net issuance of stablecoins.

 Analyze the overall liquidity flow of the market by aggregating the issuance and burning volumes of major stablecoins such as USDT, USDC, and DAI.
 Periods of increasing net issuance can be interpreted as times when new dollars are flowing into the market, while periods of decrease can serve as a risk signal indicating capital outflow.

-By analyzing the net inflow and outflow of USDC through CCTP (Chain-to-Chain Transfer Protocol),
+Analyze the net inflow and outflow of USDC through CCTP (Chain-to-Chain Transfer Protocol)

-In particular, net outflows and inflows based on the Ethereum mainnet are key data points for capturing strategic position changes by institutions and whales.
+In particular, net outflows/inflows based on the Ethereum mainnet are key data points for capturing strategic position changes by institutions and whales.

-[Example] Based on Centralized Exchange (CEX) Inflows and Outflows—Tracking actual buy and sell pressure.
+[Example] Based on Centralized Exchange (CEX) Inflows/Outflows—Tracking actual buying and selling pressure.

-By monitoring the deposit and withdrawal flows of stablecoins on exchanges, you can determine whether market participants are in a risk-on (preparing to buy) or risk-off (cashing out) state.
-In particular, large-scale stablecoin withdrawals are a key leading indicator that suggests an increased possibility of spot buying.
+By analyzing the deposit and withdrawal flows of stablecoins on exchanges, you can determine whether market participants are in a risk-on (preparing to buy) or risk-off (cashing out) state.
+In particular, large-scale stablecoin withdrawals are a major leading signal that points to an increased possibility of spot buying.

 • Whale Wallet

-• Reading typical behavioral patterns of whales, such as split accumulation, sweeps, key rotations, and repetitive counterparty patterns
+• Reading typical whale behavior patterns such as split accumulation, sweeps, key rotations, and counterparty repetition patterns

 • Utilizing the practical whale address dashboard tool created by the instructor

-By analyzing USDC net inflows and activity patterns by period, the "real whales currently moving the market" are automatically filtered.
-This is a core tool that allows you to track the footprints of whales using data instead of rumors.
+By analyzing USDC net inflows and activity patterns by period, “the real whales moving the market right now” are automatically filtered.
+This is a core tool that allows you to track the footprints of whales with data instead of rumors.

-[Example] Whale Deep-Dive Dashboard — An analytical laboratory for the complete dissection of a single whale address
+[Example] Whale Deep-Dive Dashboard — An analytical laboratory that completely dissects a single whale address

-It provides an integrated analysis on a single screen of a specific whale wallet's daily net inflow, CEX transfers, Top N counterparties, session holding times, and sweep patterns.
-“Why is this whale moving like this?”
-This tool helps you develop advanced analytical skills to interpret such questions on your own.
+It provides an integrated analysis of a specific whale wallet's daily net inflow, CEX movements, Top N counterparties, session holding time, and sweep patterns all on a single screen.
+'Why is this whale moving like this?'
+It is a tool designed to cultivate advanced analytical skills, allowing you to interpret such questions for yourself.

-To go beyond simple rumors like "I heard whales are buying" and to equip you with the skills to clearly explain in your own words, "This address moved like this, and therefore, this is what it means."
+To go beyond simple rumors like "I heard whales are buying," and to equip you with the skills to clearly explain in your own words, "This address moved like this, and this is what it means."

 Part 4.
 Moving Forward – “Advanced Analysis” and “Living as an On-chain Analyst”

-• What perspective to take when using top-tier on-chain tools such as Arkham, Nansen, and DeBank
+• What perspective to take when using top on-chain tools such as Arkham, Nansen, and DeBank

 • How to combine free and paid tools according to your purpose